liqotech/resource-slice-class-controller-template/README.md

 1. Implement your resource allocation strategy
 2. Set the allocated resources in `resourceSlice.Status.Resources`
+3. Set the `Resources` Condition to accept or deny the resources requested
-3. Return appropriate reconciliation results and errors
+4. Return appropriate reconciliation results and errors

 Note: The controller, not the handler, is responsible for:

 - Updating the ResourceSlice status in the API server
-- Managing ResourceSlice conditions
 - Recording events
 - Error handling and logging